Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Day 08: Trek to Gorakshep (5180m) and hike to EBC (6364m)

 You start the day early compared to the other days from Lobuche because it is long.
-You trek to Gorakshep, taking 3 hours, stop for a quick lunch and then hike to EBC.
+You trek to Gorakshep, taking 3 hours, stop for a quick lunch, and then hike to EBC.
 It will take 2-3 hours to reach the base camp from Gorakshep one way and then walk back, taking the same time to stay.
 There is no place to sleep at the base camp.

 Day 09: Hike to Kalapatthar (5550m) and trek to Zongla (4830m)

-Today, you hike Kalapatthar early morning, starting with a flashlight.
+Today, you hike Kalapatthar early in the morning, starting with a flashlight.
 You ascend 400m, and reaching the top takes around two hours.
 Kalapatthar is the best hill station to see the nearest glimpse of Mt.Everest, and it offers 360° high mountain views.
 After visiting this hill, you hike back to Gorakshep, have breakfast, and then trek to Zongla, passing through Lobuche, which takes around 4 hours.

 Day 10: Trek to Gokyo (4790m) via Cho La pass (5360m)